bearrobotics-public/cloud/docs/v1.0/resources/Mission.md

 ------------
 ## CreateMission
-Send a robot to  a specified type mission.
+Send a robot on a mission of specified type.
 <br/>

 ### Request